KoenZomers/KeePassOneDriveSync/README.md

 - Changed that in the OneDrive and SharePoint file pickers, if an item in the folder has the same name as shown in the filename textbox, that it will get selected by default to make it clearer that it already exists in that folder
 - Added tooltips for files and folders in the SharePoint file picker to show additional information on these items when hovering over them such as creation date/time, last modified date/time, file size and file version number
 - Updated links pointing to the GitHub documentation to the new GitHub Wiki location

-Version 2.1.1.2 - March 13, 2020

-- Fixed a bug where corrupted configuration entries could not be deleted [issue 128](https://github.com/KoenZomers/KeePassOneDriveSync/issues/128)

 [Full version history](https://github.com/KoenZomers/KeePassOneDriveSync/releases)